IvanSkadorva/mini-twitter/README.md

 ```
 Then visit [http://localhost:6006](http://localhost:6006)

+## User Switching
+- Use the dropdown at the top of the feed to switch between demo users (e.g., alice, bob, charlie).
+- The selected user will be used for all new tweets and replies, and their avatar will update accordingly.

+## Error Handling
+- If the backend is down or an API call fails, a red error banner will appear at the top of the feed.
+- The error can be dismissed by clicking the "×" button.

+## Loading Skeletons
+- While tweets or the form are loading, skeleton loaders are shown instead of spinners for a modern look.

 ## Reasoning & Decisions
 - Used json-server for rapid backend prototyping
 - All UI is modular and reusable, with Storybook stories for each component
 - Optimistic UI for best user experience
 - Hashtag recommendations are based on simple keyword matching for clarity
+- User switching and error handling added for realism and robustness

 ## Further Improvements
 - Add user authentication